A 3 day Kakadu Camping Tour from Darwin

 We stayed overnight at two different campsites.
 Click on the link to learn more about the places we stayed in and the fun we had.

-The great thing about this national park is that everywhere there are small gorges and water pools to swim and chill out.
+The great thing about this national park is that there are small gorges and water pools to swim and chill out everywhere.
 Besides the major significant Kakadu waterfalls, there are hundreds of small rock pools and small gorges.
 Those are less-known places that you come across while hiking or from your tour guide.

 This rock pool was like an oasis after a long drive on the first-day tour.
-A quick jump into the refreshing creek, just a few minutes walk away, before setting up our campsite was very rewarding.
+A quick jump into the refreshing creek, just a few minutes walk away, was very rewarding before setting up our campsite.
 We headed off through the bush, walked over a suspended bridge and reached this beautiful natural rock pool.